danifunker/usbode/README.md

 # USBODE
 USBODE allows you to emulate an optical drive on nearly any computer equipped with a working USB port.
 It's like a Gotek Floppy Emulator, but for CD drives!
 It uses a Raspberry Pi Zero W or Zero W 2 to do the heavy lifting, and images are stored as .ISO files on a MicroSD card (no .Cue/.Bin support _yet_).

+## What can it do?
+By emulating a generic CD drive, you can:
+- Install old games without needing to fuss with physical media
+- Use images of recovery media to quickly restore a computer to factory fresh
+- If your computer supports booting from USB, you can even boot from the USBODE!
+Users have installed Windows 95/98 and other OSs this way.

 ## Requirements:
 1. A Raspberry Pi Zero W or Zero 2 W
 2. A MicroSD card you're willing to format.
 We suggest a 32 GB card, but you can get away with as little as 8.
 3. A USB cable with male Type A on one side, and male Micro B on the other.
-Micro B is what most people think of as an ordinary Micro USb cable.
+Micro B is what most people think of as an ordinary Micro USB cable.
 This cable needs to be capable of data transfer, not just power.
 4. The latest [USB-ODE Release Image](https://github.com/danifunker/usbode/releases).
 5. The [Raspberry Pi Imager](https://www.raspberrypi.com/software/) application.
 6. A computer with a USB port (if you're using a modern computer to set this up, great.
 If you're intending to use this on a retro PC, it also needs a USB port).